antonioribeiro/tddd/readme.md

     php artisan ci:test

 This command is responsible for taking tests from the queue, execute and log their results.

+For the Dashboard you just need to create a route and add render this view:

+    return View::make('pragmarx/ci::dashboard');

 ## Author